 I spent the second half of my stay in Thong Nai Pan Noi, which turned out to be my favorite.

 Thong Nai Pan Noi beach is slightly more beautiful in my opinion, with gently sloping sand down to the water.
 I spent a lot of my time there walking along the beach or floating in the clear waters.

-Thong Nai Pan Noi also has the best town centre – with better restaurant choices and more happening.
-There is more of a hippy vibe and a community feel than the spread out and sparse town centre of Thong Nai Pan Yai, and it feels more lively.
+Thong Nai Pan Noi also has the best town center – with better restaurant choices and more happening.
+There is more of a hippy vibe and a community feel than the spread out and sparse town center of Thong Nai Pan Yai, and it feels more lively.

-The town had a cosy feel about it and felt more welcoming, and that is the main reason why I enjoyed Thong Nai Pan Noi more.
+The town had a cozy feel about it and felt more welcoming, and that is the main reason why I enjoyed Thong Nai Pan Noi more.